Sophietje/Verification-Tool-Overview/Tools/Synthesiser/PARTY.md

 Specification file

 #### Expected input format:
-##### elli.py
-Acacia+ or TLSF format
+- `elli.py`: Acacia+ or TLSF format

-##### star.py
-Python
+- `star.py`: Python

 #### Expected output:
-##### elli.py
-If realizable, PARTY outputs a Mealy or Moore machine in dot or NuSMV format.
+- `elli.py`: If realisable, PARTY outputs a Mealy or Moore machine in dot or NuSMV format.

-##### star.py
-`unknown` or `realizable`?
+- `star.py`: returns `unknown` or `realizable`
-If realizable, then an automaton in dot or [AIGER](../../Formats/AIGER.md) format.
+If realisable, then an automaton in dot or [AIGER](../../Formats/AIGER.md) format.

 #### Internals (tools used, frameworks, techniques, paradigms, ...):
-This tool uses **bounded synthesis**.
+- This tool uses **bounded synthesis**.
 In bounded synthesis an LTL property is translated to Büchi automata, and the verification of LTL properties can be reduced to deciding emptiness of the product of this automaton and a Kripke structure representing an implementation.

-This tool is actually a collection of several tools for bounded synthesis, the most notable being:
+- This tool is actually a collection of several tools for bounded synthesis, the most notable being:
-The `elli.py` implements Bounded Synthesis, as explained in the CAV '13 paper.
+    - The `elli.py` implements Bounded Synthesis, as explained in the CAV '13 paper.
-The `star.py` extends bounded synthesis to branching logics (CTL*), as explained in the CAV '17 paper.
+    - The `star.py` extends bounded synthesis to branching logics (CTL*), as explained in the CAV '17 paper.

 #### Comments:
 -